The Tengwar Elven Alphabet: Writing of Middle-earth

 The Tehtar system: How are vowels written in Tengwar?

-The Tehtar are diacritical marks used to represent vowels in the Tengwar system.
-These signs are usually placed above consonant letters to indicate which vowel should be pronounced after the consonant.
+The Tehtar These are diacritical marks used to represent vowels in the Tengwar writing system.
+Generally, these marks are placed above consonant letters to indicate which vowel should be pronounced after the consonant.
+For example:

 • Three points: correspond to the sound of the a.